Bruce Lee: The Curse of the Dragon

-Bruce Lee: The Curse of the Dragon is a 1993 documentary film about Bruce Lee.
-The film includes interviews from some of his fellow students and opponents who worked alongside him in his movies.
-The film is directed by Tom Kuhn and Fred Weintraub and written by Davis Miller, author of the books My Dinner with Ali and The Tao of Bruce Lee.
+Bruce Lee: The Curse of the Dragon is a 1993 American documentary film about Bruce Lee.
+The film includes interviews from his students, friends, actors and others who worked alongside him.
+The film is directed by Tom Kuhn and Fred Weintraub, who produced Enter the Dragon, and is written by Davis Miller, the bestselling author of the books The Tao of Muhammad Ali, The Tao of Bruce Lee and Approaching Ali.

 Interviews

 Curse of the Dragon contains interviews from the following people: